outrera/free-game-art/foss-copyright-infringement-records.md

 And Battle for Wesnoth communists even failed to ban me properly, giving nonsense reason from my ban "Reason given for ban: User is unable to take part in reasonable, constructive dialogue."
 I haven't entered into any "dialogue" with them, I've just posted a link to the earlier version of this text in a separate thread at forums.wesnoth.org and closed the browser tab.
 The next time I returned to check if they had anything to say in their defense, I found myself banned and the thread with the link deleted.
 Guess these communists actually have something to hide.

+MegaGlest developers were really dismissive, replying to me "not worth discussing. go fish elsewhere".
+WarZone 2010 developers claimed that it is Sound Ideas, who actually stolen their sound and not the other way around, replying "I think your story is lame NikitaSadkov check your facts and bring evidence that the sound you claim was made before 1999".

 Here is a proof of Linux people harrasing and reporting me: https://www.reddit.com/r/linux_gaming/comments/7zew3n/how_linux_community_steals_proprietary_assets/dunis9w/?context=3 https://www.reddit.com/r/BSD/comments/805m0w/how_linux_community_steals_proprietary_assets/duuh5uw/